Offshore Outsourcing in IT

 Effective IT work hinges on communication and coordination, as IT firms have developed processes and techniques that are more streamlined than ever before.
 With offshore outsourcing, this runs into a few problems.
 First, there’s the problem of culture.

 In Western IT culture, it’s important that everyone is willing to criticize those above them on the hierarchy.
 In offshore countries, this may be an act of great disrespect that workers will not commit.
 If they attempt to convey that problems exist, it’s likely they’ll do so in a subtle way that may go unnoticed.
 Furthermore, time zones can be as far as 12 hours apart.
-With such constraints in place, it may be difficult or impossible for offshore outsourcing to provide the dynamism and flexibility that marks onshore IT services.
+With such constraints in place, it may be difficult or impossible for offshore outsourcing to provide the dynamism and flexibility that marks onshore IT business services.

 Rising Wages and Poor Security